 It’s not a derogatory term at all.
 Unless it is, and then you’ll know it.
 Usually by the word “hijueputa” spoken before “gringo” by the person addressing you.

-Nicaraguans particularly use this and it means “white” or “milk”, which is why us pasty northerners get called it.
+Another term for gringos is “chele”.
+Nicaraguans particularly use this, and it means “white” or “milk”, which is why it works for us pasty northerners.
 In fairness, chele means white-skinned person, thus the perception of gringo.
 But many white-skinned Nicaraguans and other Latinos also get called chele.
 Again, not an insult, at least not in Nicaragua.